Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 • Cheap and popular

-Why buy it: a cheap 12V vac that lives in the boot for quick jobs.
+Why buy it: a cheap 12V vac that lives in the trunk for quick jobs.

 Quick Comparison

-We ran each vacuum through real car cleaning — embedded grit in carpet, crumbs in seat rails, dust on the dash, and a wet spill — and judged four things: suction (does it actually lift embedded dirt, not just surface debris), reach and tools (crevice and brush attachments, cord or runtime to cover a whole car), convenience (weight, corded vs cordless, emptying), and value.
+We base our rankings on the ratings and reviews we analyzed across thousands of owner reports — covering embedded grit in carpet, crumbs in seat rails, dust on the dash, and wet spills — weighing four things: suction (does it actually lift embedded dirt, not just surface debris), reach and tools (crevice and brush attachments, cord or runtime to cover a whole car), convenience (weight, corded vs cordless, emptying), and value.
 Prices were current at time of writing.

 The Car Vacuums, Reviewed